zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 $30/hr - Studio B with Engineer Gage Bingham

-Includes engineer, recording, mixing, mastering and file transfers for duration of time booked.
+Includes professional recording engineer, recording, mixing, mastering and file transfers for duration of time booked.

-$20 BYOC - Bring your own computer and produce your own music.
+$20 BYOC - Music Studio For Rent.
+Bring your own computer and produce your own music.
 You can rent our space and equipment to do your own recording and production.
-(Engineer not included) <a href="https://docs.google.com/document/d/1-PJk55lg5GzF0svfcZdDDVSxHGpcvZTHn9SM6G5I1Uo/edit?usp=sharing" target="More Information on BYOC">More Information</a>
+(Engineer not included, ask abount monthly packages) <a href="https://docs.google.com/document/d/1-PJk55lg5GzF0svfcZdDDVSxHGpcvZTHn9SM6G5I1Uo/edit?usp=sharing" target="More Information on BYOC">More Information</a>

 **_All work must be done during studio time_**